Kotlin/kotlinx.coroutines/reactive/kotlinx-coroutines-rx1/README.md

 | [Single.await][rx.Single.await] | Awaits for completion of the single value and returns it
 | [Observable.awaitFirst][rx.Observable.awaitFirst] | Returns the first value from the given observable
 | [Observable.awaitFirstOrDefault][rx.Observable.awaitFirstOrDefault] | Returns the first value from the given observable or default
+| [Observable.awaitFirstOrElse][rx.Observable.awaitFirstOrElse] | Returns the first value from the given observable or default from a function
+| [Observable.awaitFirstOrNull][rx.Observable.awaitFirstOrNull] | Returns the first value from the given observable or null
 | [Observable.awaitLast][rx.Observable.awaitFirst] | Returns the last value from the given observable
 | [Observable.awaitSingle][rx.Observable.awaitSingle] | Returns the single value from the given observable
 | [Observable.openSubscription][rx.Observable.openSubscription] | Subscribes to observable and returns [ReceiveChannel]